WokLibCodeClub/.github/profile/README.md

 3. [Python clock](https://github.com/WokLibCodeClub/Python-Clock/blob/master/README.md).
 We made this project when the classroom clock broke, and we needed to be able to tell the time to know when to go home.
 You will make a digital clock with Python first, then extend it to make a round clock with hands, using Python turtles.

+### Create your own version of Snowflakes

+At the last session, on 25 January, we very quickly ran through the steps to create a snowflake drawing programme and then explained how we could extend this to draw multiple snowflakes.
+If you would like to build up your own programme from the beginning, going through it step by step, you can download a powerpoint file which shows all the steps.
+The link is [here]() and to download it

 ### Challenges for more experience Python coders:

 We have devised a series of Python coding challenges to test your abilities.
 You can find the challenges at